Skip to Content

 Common types of non-traumatic brain injuries include:

-• Stroke: A stroke occurs when there is a disruption of blood flow to the brain, either due to a blockage (ischemic stroke) or bleeding (hemorrhagic stroke).
-Lack of oxygen and nutrients can lead to brain cell damage or death.
+• Stroke: A stroke occurs when blood flow to the brain stops, either due to a blockage (ischemic stroke) or bleeding (hemorrhagic stroke).
+Brain cells can die from lack of oxygen and nutrients.

-• Hypoxic-Ischemic Injury: This type of injury results from a reduced supply of oxygen (hypoxia) and decreased blood flow (ischemia) to the brain.
-It can be caused by conditions such as cardiac arrest, near-drowning, or severe respiratory failure.
+• Hypoxic-Ischemic Injury: This injury results from low oxygen (hypoxia) and reduced blood supply (ischemia), as in cardiac arrest, near-drowning, or severe breathing problems.

-• Intracranial Hemorrhage: Intracranial hemorrhage involves bleeding within the skull, which can put pressure on the brain and cause damage.
+• Intracranial Hemorrhage: This involves bleeding in the skull, which can raise pressure and damage the brain.
 Causes include aneurysms, vascular malformations, or head injuries.

-• Infections of the Brain: Infections such as meningitis or encephalitis can lead to inflammation of the brain tissues.
-In severe cases, infections can result in brain damage.
+• Infections of the Brain: Infections like meningitis or encephalitis can inflame the brain.
+In severe cases, infections may cause permanent injury.

-• Brain Tumors: Tumors growing within the brain can exert pressure on surrounding tissues and cause damage.
-Both malignant and benign tumors can impact brain function.
+• Brain Tumors: Tumors inside the brain can press on nearby tissue and cause damage.
+Both benign and malignant growths can impact function.

-• Neurodegenerative Diseases: Diseases like Alzheimer's, Parkinson's, and Huntington's lead to progressive degeneration of brain cells.
-These conditions result in cognitive decline and motor dysfunction.
+• Neurodegenerative Diseases: Conditions like Alzheimer's, Parkinson's, and Huntington's cause gradual loss of brain cells, leading to cognitive and physical impairment.

-• Autoimmune Disorders: Some autoimmune conditions may cause the immune system to mistakenly attack the brain, leading to inflammation and damage.
+• Autoimmune Disorders: In rare cases, an autoimmune reaction causes the immune system to attack the brain, resulting in inflammation and injury.

-• Nutritional Deficiencies: Inadequate intake of essential nutrients, such as vitamin B12 or folate, can affect brain function and lead to injury.
+• Nutritional Deficiencies: Deficiency in key nutrients, such as vitamin B12 or folate, can affect brain health and lead to injury.

 • Headache